 Food trucks have become extremely popular not just in Asia, but all over the world.
 But bubble tea food trucks?
 Not so much.
 Unless you live in other countries, of course.
 You might see a few bubble tea trucks here and there within the US borders, but where did those ideas come from?

-In the 1980’s, bubble tea was invented in Taiwan.
-Of course bubble tea grew large, and menus all over Taiwan offered them as a beverage or dessert choice.
-It wasn’t long before bubble tea spread to Hong Kong, Thailand, Japan, South Korea, and began it’s journey to Western culture.
+In the 1980s, bubble tea was invented in Taiwan.
+Of course, bubble tea grew large, and menus all over Taiwan offered them as a beverage or dessert choice.
+It wasn’t long before bubble tea spread to Hong Kong, Thailand, Japan, and South Korea, and began its journey to Western culture.

 However, for those on a budget who don’t want to open up a store or small restaurant for primarily serving bubble tea, shakes, smoothies, and other fun desserts a bubble tea food truck is a great way to get into the game!

 For many, this was such an easy option.
 All you needed was a small bus or van with a pop-out menu, some time put into making the outside welcoming and ‘kawaii,’ and the proper tools and instruments needed on the inside to keep a traveling business running.
-Due to people’s love for this drink, a lot of food trucks didn’t even spend a lot of time dressing up like the truck above, and were smaller and less cute.
-They got the job done though- at the end of the day it was all about quality.
+Due to people’s love for this drink, a lot of food trucks didn’t even spend a lot of time dressing up like the truck above and were smaller and less cute.
+They did the job, but it was all about quality in the end.

-What was really the appeal of bubble tea trucks?
+What was really the appeal of these trucks?

 Have you ever noticed that food, drinks, and ice cream always seem to be strangely better coming from a small food truck?
-Weather it’s 3PM or 3AM, if a food truck is spotted outside of a store, many people stampede to those over typical chains.
+At any time of day, if a food truck arrives outside of a store, many people will flock to it instead of going to a chain restaurant.
 Why?
 Because it’s visually pleasing, unique, and smells absolutely amazing all of the time.
 People who own food trucks always serve to impress because this is their business on wheels.
 They are responsible.

 For bubble tea truck owners, they were able to offer more to the customer than a restaurant could.
-Their primary focus was bubble tea and how many different things it could be incorporated into, how many creative desserts could be made out of it, and how many unique flavors could be thrown in.
+They focused their primary attention on bubble tea and how to incorporate it into various dishes, desserts, and drinks.
+They explored different flavor combinations and creative ways to serve bubble tea.
 This was different from cafés and coffee shops that would only offer a few flavors because their focus was more on food or coffee.